0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 | Function Name | min    | avg     | median | max     |
 | swap          | +4.25% | +14.66% | +8.78% | +35.06% |

 It's important to note that while it has increased, the gas cost of the swap function may be largely offset by the value saved from sandwich attacks.
-This is because the two are generally independent.
+This is because the two are independent.

 ## How does this prevent sandwich attacks?